RUC-NLPIR/FlashRAG/README.md

 FlashRAG is still under development and there are many issues and room for improvement.
 We will continue to update.
 And we also sincerely welcome contributions on this open-source toolkit.

-- [x] Support Openai generators
+- [x] Support OpenAI models
-- [ ] Support Claude and Gemini
+- [ ] Support Claude and Gemini models
-- [ ] Usage documents for each components
+- [ ] Provdide instructions for each component
-- [ ] Integrating sentence-transformers
+- [ ] Integrate sentence Transformers
-- [ ] More RAG works
+- [ ] Inlcude more RAG approaches
-- [ ] Add more evaluation metrics (e.g. Unieval, name-entity F1) and benchmarks (e.g. RGB benchmark)
+- [ ] Add more evaluation metrics (e.g., Unieval, name-entity F1) and benchmarks (e.g., RGB benchmark)
 - [ ] Enhance code adaptability and readability